Maggie Doyne

 Maggie Doyne (Nepali: म्यागी डोएन) (born c.
-1986) is an American philanthropist who has built a children's home, women's center and school in Surkhet, Nepal.
-She was nameed a CNN Hero in 2015.
-She is the author of Between the Mountain and the Sky: A Mother’s Story of Love, Loss, Healing, and Hope (2022).
+1986) is an American humanitarian who co-founded an organization that built a children's home, women's center and school together with the community in Surkhet, Nepal.
+She was named a CNN Hero in 2015.
+She is the author of Between the Mountain and the Sky: A Mother’s Story of Love, Loss, Healing, and Hope (2022) and subject of the documentary film of the same name (yet to be released).

 Early life

-Doyne grew up in Mendham Borough, New Jersey with parents Steve and Nancy Doyne and sisters Kate and Libby.
+Doyne grew up in Mendham Borough, New Jersey with parents Steve and Nancy Doyne and sister Kate.
 After she was born, her father quit his job as the manager of a natural food store to be a stay-at-home dad, while her mother worked in real estate.
-Doyne attended West Morris Mendham High School.
+Doyne attended West Morris Mendham High School and babysat in her spare time.

 First visit to Nepal

-In 2005, following her high school graduation, Doyne took a "gap year" to travel with the organization LeapNow.
+In 2005, following her high school graduation, Maggie took a "gap year" to travel with the organization LeapNow.
 During that trip, she spent time volunteering at a children's home in northern India.
 While there, Doyne became friends with a refugee from Nepal and during a cease-fire in the Nepalese Civil War, went with her to visit her home village.

 In Nepal, Doyne met six-year-old Hima, who was barely surviving on the few rupees she earned by breaking stones in a dry riverbed and selling them.
 Doyne helped Hima go to school, paying for her tuition, uniform, and books, and expanded her efforts to help more children.
-Doyne used $5,000 she had saved from babysitting to help even more children and phoned her parents at home to send her the money.
+Doyne, at just 19, used $5,000 she had saved from babysitting to help even more children and phoned her parents at home to send her the money.

 With her money and more funds from supporters worldwide, Doyne purchased land in the Surkhet valley.
-Top Malla, a Nepali that Doyne had met in India, joined her as a project partner.
+Top Malla, a Nepali that Doyne had met in India, joined her as a project partner and Co-founder.

 Her project in Nepal now runs a school, children's home, women's center, and girls' safe house.